Transcript - episode 13: the importance of immigrants to Minnesota's businesses

 Bill Blazer: There isn't a business that I visit these days that is not relying to some degree on immigrant workers and workers contributing at every level of skill in the business and in every department.
 You walk in the front door and the receptionist might be an immigrant.
 You walk through the engineering department, you're going to see immigrants.
 You go to the production floor, you'll see immigrants.
 You go to the warehouse and the distribution center, you're going to see immigrants.

-Same thing as if you visit a financial services business or go to one of the corporate headquarters of one of our fortune 500 companies.
-Their workforces are increasingly diverse and everything that we know about the demographic trends in our state, the jest that diversity is just going to increase.
+Same thing as if you visit a financial services business or go to one of the corporate headquarters of one of our Fortune 500 companies.
+Their workforce is becoming increasingly diverse and everything that we know about the demographic trends in our state, the jest that diversity is just going to increase.

 As important as immigrants are to the state's economy, under the current immigration system, we won't likely get enough of them to stay fully staffed.
 So, there are other parts of our workforce that are underutilized.
 I'm thinking about disabled individuals or certain parts of the African American community or the American Indian community where the unemployment rates are high.
 Even if immigration continues at its current rate or increases, they'll still be plenty.